 With all the new prescription medications now out for the treatment of psoriasis, it’s kind of interesting that no one says much about what psoriasis or eczema really is.
 Do you ever wonder what psoriasis really is?
 Those who develop and market the new treatments really don’t know what it means to have it.
 So, maybe that is why they never talk about what psoriasis really is.

 We know and, for us, it’s a never-ending battle to find something that works.
+We all seem to be stuck in a revolving door that has no way out, trying treatment after treatment, all with no lasting effect.
 Psoriasis sufferers just become guinea pigs and test subjects to develop stuff to hopefully help.
+All the developers who are making all these new treatments and drugs do is show generic scenes of happy, peppy people and hope that this relates to those of us who actually suffer from it.
+Well, it doesn’t.
 Absolutely everyone who suffers from it just wants to be normal.
-All the developers do is show generic scenes of happy, peppy people and hope that this relates to those who suffer from it.